joashgobin/boiler/logs/joashgobin-2025-06-16.md

 - Automatic migrations using payments.UseMMG and helpers.UseShelf
 - Fixed image optimization by extension and .gitignore generation
 - Updated helper to include target paths for image optimization
+- Trim 'static/' prefix from files being fingerprinted or optimized